-A Short History of Medieval Italy
+The History of Medieval Towers in Italy

 After attempts by Franks, Goths, and Lombards to conquer and unify post-Roman Italy, the collapse of state power and relative peace from outside invasion in the 10th through the 14th century saw a doubling of the Italian population and a great expansion of both city size and merchant capitalism.

 The food of Italy, for example, is not Italian, it's regional, as are many of the architectural traditions and festivals.
 It's a delicious combination that delights the senses at every turn.

-Bring a fork and a camera.
+You'll see towers in the Centro Storico of many Italian cities.
 The city most noted for its towers is San Gimignano, where 14 of its original 72 towers survive.

 Perhaps the best-known tower you'll see is in Torre degli Asinelli in Bologna, which stretches 97.20 meters into the sky and leans by two meters.
 It shares space in Bologna's Piazza Maggiore with La Torre della Garisenda at 48.16 meters.